 Before you invest, you may want to review the Unity Wealth Partners Dynamic Capital Appreciation & Options ETF (the "Fund") statutory prospectus and statement of additional information, which contain more information about the Fund and its risks.
 The current statutory prospectus and statement of additional information dated July 16, 2024 are incorporated by reference into this Summary Prospectus.
-You can find the Fund's statutory prospectus, statement of additional information, reports to shareholders, and other information about the Fund online at www.unityetf.com.
+You can find the Fund's statutory prospectus, statement of additional information about the Fund online at www.unityetf.com.
 You can also get this information at no cost by calling at (844) 679-9922 or by sending an e-mail request to info@unityetf.com.